interlynk-io/sbomqs/Features.md

 ---
 #### Supplier Name

 This check determines whether each component in the SBOM includes a supplier name.
+Supplier name is not a well defined term especially in the context of Open Source projects and we will update the recommendation here once a consensus emerges.

 ***Remediation***